systemd/systemd/docs/CODING_STYLE.md

 - Use the bool type for booleans, not integers.
-One exception: in public headers (i.e those in `src/systemd/sd-*.h`) use integers after all, as `bool` is C99 and in our public APIs we try to stick to C89 (with a few extensions).
+One exception: in public headers (i.e those in `src/systemd/sd-*.h`) use integers after all, as `bool` is C99 and in our public APIs we try to stick to C89 (with a few extensions;
+  also see above).

 ## Deadlocks